-The body is a store of the collected memories, experiences and knowledge of the perfected ways and methods of the ancestor monkey.
+The body is a store of the collected memories, experiences and knowledge of the perfected ways and methods of the Ancestor Monkey.
 Listen to the body.
 Pay attention to what it’s trying to tell you.
 The body only wishes to teach.
 The body learns on its own and does not need thought.

 Path of Least Resistance

+The path of least resistance is when the organism flows with the flow of nature.
 Nature bestowed upon man her own godhood, and there, man resembles her in spirit and in form.
 Worship not false idols, but the Earth herself.
-Worship the divinity of nature expressing herself through the Gaian mind, the mind of man.
+Worship the divinity of nature expressing herself through the Gaian mind.
 You are the intelligence of the Universe.
-Never let culture, society, religion or ideology curtail your natural expression.
+Don’t culture, society, religion or ideology curtail your natural expression.

-And when the body is loaded on extremely high doses of psilocybin, engaging in any activity is difficult.
+When the body is loaded on extremely high doses of psilocybin, engaging in any activity is difficult.
 This is where the mushroom will force upon you grace, patience, fluidity of motion, and the Way of the Ancestor Monkey.
 Any action you take will be peaceful and tranquil.
 Every move you make will be fluid, working along the path of least resistance.

 Psilocybin taught me about grace.
 It showed me true peace and tranquility of the body.
 It showed me that thought tortures the body, but in the Natural state of the organism, thought is always in the background, but only ever surfaces to the forefront when the organism needs to perform an action.
-Without thought the body functions peacefully and harmoniously as nature designed it to function.
+Without thought the body functions peacefully and harmoniously as Nature designed it to function.